jxhou/ContentExplorer/design docs/AngularTheme.md

 }
 ```
 where app-theme is a mixin defined in app-theme.scss, where other mixins for custom components are included.
-That is how exactly how angular-material-theme mixin is implemented.
+That is exactly how angular-material-theme mixin is implemented.

 ## **References**:
 1. [The complete guide to Angular Material Themes ](https://medium.com/@tomastrajan/the-complete-guide-to-angular-material-themes-4d165a9d24d1) by Tomas Trajan.